Throughout your social work career, all of us will be asked to do the seemingly impossible.

 S.M.A.R.T. stands for five categories: specific, measurable, achievable, relevant, and time-bound.

-This goal tracking system helps break often vague objectives into concrete plans with easy-to-follow steps while accounting for any contingencies that can impact our ability to achieve them.
+This goal tracking system helps break often vague objectives into concrete plans with easy-to-follow steps while accounting for any contingencies and obstacles.

-Sure—the exploration and depth demanded by S.M.A.R.T. goals can often feel mentally taxing—but don’t let this deter you from using them.
-S.M.A.R.T. goals exist to help you work smarter, not harder.
+Sure—the level of detail demanded by S.M.A.R.T. goals can often feel mentally taxing—but don’t let this stop you from using them.
+S.M.A.R.T. goals exist to help you ultimately work smarter, not harder.

 Simplify the process by starting with a free S.M.A.R.T. goal planning spreadsheet.
 Set a maximum of three goals.